Mountain Pine Beetle, Dendroctonus

 Cranberry Girdler, Chrysoteuchia

-Trapping for adult moths at the nursery did not show significant numbers above the threshold, however significant damage was observed on Douglas-fir and true fir seedlings.
+Trapping for adult moths at the nursery showed significant numbers above the threshold.
 Both the true fir and Douglas-fir were treated with one application of chlorpyrifos.
-Damage levels detected at packing for these species were less than 5%.
+The treatment was made earlier in the season, and was more effective than in previous years.
+Damage levels detected at packing for this species were less than 5%.

 Lygus, Lygus Hesperus

-Trapping at the nursery showed high numbers of adult lygus bugs, and damage thresholds were reached.
-Five treatments of Pydrin were made on the 1+0 crop from late June through August.
-Lygus bug damage at the time of packing was negligible.
+Trapping at the nursery showed high numbers of adult lygus insects, and damage thresholds were reached.
+Three treatments of Pydrin were made on the 1+0 crop from late June through July.
+After this, bug-vac treatments were repeated every 7-10 days until late September.
+Lygus damage at the time of packing was negligible.

 Damping-off, Fusarium spp., Pythium

-The nursery experienced a little more than 5 percent mortality due to damping-off.
-This was probably due to climatic conditions during the early development of the seedlings.
-Spring 2001 was warmer and drier than normal.
-Fumigation, early sowing, deep watering and delayed fertilization helped control damping-off.
+The nursery experienced less than 5 percent mortality to damping-off.
+Fumigation, early sowing, deep watering, and delayed fertilization helped control damping-off.
 Pythium damage was seen in a small patch of sugar pine plug+1's.

 Fusarium Root and Hypocotyl Rot, Fusarium